mufeili/mufeili.github.io/_news/announcement_2024-11-4.md

 related_posts: false
 ---

-Check our latest paper on [LayerDAG](https://arxiv.org/abs/2411.02322), a layerwise autoregressive diffusion model for directed acyclic graph!
+Check our new paper on [LayerDAG](https://arxiv.org/abs/2411.02322), a layerwise autoregressive diffusion model for directed acyclic graph!